Lucaslah/Inkstatus-v2/README.md

 ### Running the App
 1. Install InkStatus v2
-2. Run: `inkstatus-v2 server` in your terminal
+2. Run: `inkstatus-v2 serve` in your terminal
 3. If you want to run InkStatus on a different port do: `inkstatus-v2 serve --port=PORT`

 ### Building for Source